|Monroe County Community College|

 Pastoral leaders must allow more qualified people to lead areas of ministry, and get out of their way.

-Pastoral leaders must get over themselves, to allow others to come forth and shine.
+Pastoral leaders must get over themselves, and allow others to come forth and shine.

 To lead is not always to help; indeed, there are times when helping subverts leadership.